-- We use alternative art forms to explore the world of our plays and attract new audiences to theatre.
+- We use alternative art forms to explore the world of our plays.

 - Our work is known for integrity, quality and excellence.

-- All of the work that we create and commission has a theatrical narrative and is relevant to the times.
+- All of our work has a theatrical narrative and is relevant to the times.

 By Bryony Lavery